-You can use the search feature to look for entries by email address, subject and headers, or by content (if you enabled content logging).
+You can use the search feature to look for entries by email address, subject, header, or content (if you enabled content logging).

 You can also delete older entries from your email log.
 Simply use the ‘Delete’ link below any entry to delete a single entry.

 To delete multiple entries, you need to select each email and then click on the Bulk Actions drop-down menu to select ‘Delete’.

 After that, you should click on the Apply button.

 If you need to analyze your email logs more carefully or create your own deliverability reports, then you can export your logs to your favorite spreadsheet software or email client.